 Determine what assets you want to place into the trust.
 Popular trust assets include real estate, investment accounts, life insurance policies and business interests.
 Make sure assets are properly retitled in the name of the trust.

 Specify when and how trust beneficiaries will receive distributions.
-For example, you may want grandchildren to receive certain payouts at specified ages, or that no beneficiary can exceed a set annual distribution.
+For example, you may want grandchildren to receive certain payouts at specified ages.
+You may also want to ensure that no beneficiary can exceed a set annual distribution.

 Outline trustee powers concerning investments of the principal and distributions.
 You can allow broad discretion or impose strict limits depending on your trust goals and beneficiaries’ needs.
-It is also wise to choose beneficiaries and contingent beneficiaries in case a beneficiary dies before receiving his or her share of the trust (in which case you can provide instructions that the beneficiary’s heir(s) receive their share, nominate an alternate beneficiary, or share those assets amongst the other beneficiaries).
+It is also wise to choose beneficiaries and contingent beneficiaries.
+This is important in case a beneficiary dies before receiving their share of the trust.
+In that case, you can provide instructions that the beneficiary’s heir(s) receive their share.
+Alternatively, you can nominate an alternate beneficiary or share those assets amongst the other beneficiaries.

-Work closely with an estate planning attorney when creating a trust to ensure your goals are fulfilled and plan is legally valid.
+Work closely with an estate planning attorney when creating a trust.
+This will ensure your goals are fulfilled.
+It will also make sure that the plan is legally valid.
 Periodically review the trust terms to make updates as needed over time (especially after births, deaths, marriages, and divorces).

 While you’re pondering on Estate Planning and Estate Executor choices, Estate taxes can significantly reduce wealth transferred at death.
 In 2023, federal estate tax applies to estates over $12.92 million.
 Several states also impose estate or inheritance taxes at much lower thresholds.
 For instance, in the state of Washington the estate tax threshold is $2,193,000, and the tax rate ranges from 10-20%.
 Proper planning is key to minimizing taxes on an estate.
 Assets left to charities and surviving spouses qualify for unlimited estate tax deductions.

-Even if your estate doesn’t meet the state or federal thresholds for inheritance tax, there are other tax implications to keep in mind.
-For instance, all property taxes related to estate assets must be paid on schedule until the estate is closed (sometimes it can take months or years to completely resolve estate negotiations, liquidation, and distribution of estate assets).
+Your estate might not meet the state or federal thresholds for inheritance tax.
+However, there are other tax implications to keep in mind.
+For instance, all property taxes related to estate assets must be paid on schedule until the estate is closed.
+It can sometimes take months or years to completely resolve estate negotiations, liquidation, and distribution of estate assets.

 Trusts, reductions of asset valuations, and gifting assets all help reduce estate tax liability.
 Estates can claim income tax deductions for charitable contributions made as part of a bequest.
 Flexibility is important since tax laws frequently change.
 Reviewing plans every few years ensures tax efficiency and incorporates law modifications.
 Using experienced counsel and financial advisors will help to maximize tax benefits and minimize costs.

-Tip: If you plan ahead, you can ensure that your beneficiaries can receive some portion of tax-free inheritance during your lifetime via the “gift tax exclusion”.
+Tip: Plan ahead to ensure tax benefits.
+Your beneficiaries can receive some tax-free inheritance during your lifetime through the “gift tax exclusion”.
 As of 2023, a person can gift another person $17,000 annually with no tax implications.

 Estate Tax Experts in the Puget Sound Region: